ssoward/mcp-agentic-fun/PROJECT_DESCRIPTION.md

 ## 🎯 Project Overview

 The **MCP Agentic Development Platform** is a comprehensive demonstration and development environment for building advanced agentic systems using the Model Context Protocol (MCP).
-This project showcases the full spectrum of MCP capabilities through a sophisticated server implementation with multiple client interfaces and 13 powerful agentic tools.
+This project showcases the full spectrum of MCP capabilities through a sophisticated server implementation with multiple client interfaces, 13 powerful agentic tools, and an advanced web UI with real-time analytics and workflow management.

 ## 🚀 Vision & Purpose